 A parse tree is basically an illustration of the grammatical structure of a sentence.

 Presto – you can now see how a sentence is constructed.

-Natural language parser programs work out the grammatical structure of sentences in order to produce the most likely analysis of new sentences and their development was one of the biggest breakthroughs in NLP.
+Natural language parser programs work out the grammatical structure of sentences in order to produce the most likely analysis of new sentences – their development was one of the biggest breakthroughs in NLP.

-There are many different techniques available, but ultimately, NLP is about analysing and synthesising natural language and speech and is used for things like chatbots and voice command.
+There are many different techniques available, but ultimately, NLP is about analyzing and synthesizing natural language and is used for things like chatbots and voice command interfaces.

 Why natural language processing matters